Fox's Book of Martyrs

 the spectators held out their hands toward him, with thumbs upward, the

-the conquered was to be slain; and if he showed any reluctance to present his
+to be slain; and if he showed any reluctance to

 among the audience would even descend into the arena, to better witness the